 - Teach your dog a variety of commands and cues that can help you navigate situation where you can’t get eneough distance right away and your dog might start feeling anxious

 - Avoid the circumstances and situation that cause anxiety and aggression – see how anxiety is related to aggression.
 For example, if the dog reacts when pushed off the bed, stop pushing them off the bed for now

 - Consult your veterinarian to rule out any medical causes of aggression.

-- Ensure your dog’s needs are being met adequately.
+- Ensure your dog’s basic needs are being met adequately.
 Going above and beyond may actually improve stress and passively improve aggression.

 You vet may be able to recommend you to a veterinary behaviorist or get a consultation on your behalf.
-In less serious cases, a force-free trainer who uses positive methods, and has a good background in successful treating aggression may be able to help.
+In less serious cases, a force-free trainer who uses positive methods only, and has a good background in successfully treating aggression may be able to help.

 If you want to learn more about treating dog aggression, refer to the The Dog Aggression System Every Dog Owner Needs e-book.
 It discusses management strategies, treatment methods, things you can do to modify the dog’s environment that will help, as well as the common traps and pitfalls to steer clear of.

 (1) Ilana R Reisner, Frances S Shofer, and Michael L Nance, Behavioral assessment of child‐directed canine aggression, Inj Prev.
 2007 Oct; 13(5): 348–351. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2610618/

 (2) Frank D., Aggressive dogs: What questions do we need to ask?
 Can Vet J. 2013 Jun; 54(6): 554–556. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3659447/

 (3) Overall KL, Clinical Behaviorial Medicine for Small Animals.